chiara-camilla-rambaldi-migliore/ASA_project/readme.md

 - status
     - lifted
     - lowered
-#### Speaker.js
-This file contains the class for the speaker device The speaker has this observable:
-- status
-    - on
-    - off
 #### Thermostat.js
 This file contains the class for the thermostat device The thermostat has this observable: